Orendigo/HyperConomyX/README.md

 Help, Bugs, etc.
 ---------

-* Check out the wiki TBA.
+* Check out the wiki from the original Hyperconomy [here](https://github.com/RegalOwl/HyperConomy-Documentation).
+For changed features such as info signs, please check out the wiki on this project.
 * If you experiene a bug, please include Minecraft server type, verison and other plugins installed in your issue report.